 Said ninja and ninja-in-training hellion were currently fast tracking away from that particular part of the outpost as fast as they could.

 Great, just great, the redhead thought to herself.
-Barely the first couple of days at the outpost, and not only have I managed to make a gigantic baka(2) out of myself, but these are people I'm going to have to put up with for an indefinite amount of time since apparently General O'Neill has screwed us over just 'cause his hair accidentally got turned purple!
+Barely the first couple of days here, and not only have I managed to make a gigantic idiot out of myself, but these are people I'm going to have to put up with for an indefinite amount of time since apparently General O'Neill has screwed us over just 'cause his hair accidentally got turned purple!
 And she was still convinced that particular incident was entirely Reece's fault.
 Honestly, the man attracted trouble like flies to rotting meat!

-"Muki," Kira told her, sighing, "one day you're going to be one hell of a poker player."
+"Muki," Kira told her with a sigh, "some day you're going to be one hell of a poker player."

-"Hey, Muki, Feldin, you suited up and ready to go?"
-Reece asked his teammates.
+"Hey Muki, Feldin, you suited up and ready to go?"
+Tyler asked his teammates.

 "Yeah, yeah, drown the rest of us in your pessimistic ninja ways, will ya?"
-Reece replied, resisting the urge to stick his tongue out at her because, dammit, he was older and supposed to be more mature here!
+Tyler replied, resisting the urge to stick his tongue out at her because dammit, he was older and supposed to be more mature here!

-"You got your 'medicine,' a-pa-shousa?" his 2IC inquired, her voice all sugary and sweet.
+"You got your "medicine", ahondara shousa?" his 2IC inquired, her voice all sugary and sweet.
 Gritting his teeth, he resolved not to rise to the bait.
-Could he help it if energy drinks calmed him down some?
+Could he help it if his own special drink mix calmed him down some?
 No, he couldn't, it was just a part of nature!
 So with great dignity, Tyler huffed and pointedly ignored the redhead.

-As the outer ring began to turn and the chevrons started to lock, Reece heard Colonel Sumner, the military head, say to a man he hadn't seen before, "Let me make myself clear, Major.
+As the outer ring began to turn and the chevrons started to lock, Reece heard Colonel Sumner, the military head of the expedition and his direct superior, say to a man he hadn't seen before: "Let me make myself clear, Major.
 You are not here by my choice."

 "Just as long as you remember who's giving the orders," Sumner replied.